 The Rise of Object-Oriented Programming (OOP)

-Before the 1990s, the world of software development was largely ruled by procedural or functional paradigms.
+Before the 1990s, software development was largely ruled by procedural or functional paradigms.
 However, as software projects grew in scale and complexity, it became evident that a new paradigm was needed—one that could easily manage and model the complexity of burgeoning software systems.
 And so, the ’90s became the defining era for Object-Oriented Programming (OOP).

 Why OOP?